-Select the service or services that apply, Agree and Confirm.
+Select the service or services that apply, Agree/Confirm and Submit.

-- An Enrolment for Subsidy purposes means 'An enrolment online in Centrelink' that the parent is required to confirm for a particular childcare service enable child care subsidy to be applied to sessions of care that reduce the parent's contribution .
-(Not to be confused with the Child Care Service's online enrolment form.)
+- An Enrolment for Subsidy purposes means 'An enrolment online in Centrelink' that the parent is required to confirm for a particular childcare service to enable child care subsidy to be applied for sessions of care that reduce the parent's contribution .
+(Not to be confused with the Child Care Service's own online enrolment form.)

 * Child Care Subsidy is not payable for absences submitted before a child has physically attended at a service, or after a child’s final physical day of attendance at a service.

 * An enrolment is taken to have ceased for Child Care Subsidy purposes if the child does not attend a session of care for eight continuous weeks.

 Please be aware that booked sessions of care are charged whether your child attends or not - Absences incur the full fee if Child Care Cubsidy is withdrawn/retrieved or not paid by Centrelink for a session of care.

 Families may have the childcare subsidy retrieved by Centrelink if any of the following occur: